 Audi A3 Cabriolet review

-The previous Audi A3 Cabriolet was launched a whole five years after the hatchback, but this time Audi isn’t hanging about.
-The new model arrived in dealers only 18 months after the regular model.
+The previous Audi A3 Cabriolet was launched a whole five years after the hatchback, but this time Audi didn't hang about.
+The new model arrived in dealers only 18 months after the regular hatchback.

 Key to the A3 Cabriolet’s appeal is its folding roof.
 A new design, the roof opens at the touch of a button in around 18 seconds.
 Usefully, this can be done at speeds of up to 31mph – perfect when the British weather takes a turn for the worse.
 The top is also very good at keeping road and wind noise out.